November 14, 1956

 The Knesset debates Prime Minister David Ben-Gurion’s announcement that Israeli troops will withdraw from Sinai after the 1956 Suez War.

-A week earlier, Ben-Gurion announced on Israeli radio that Israel would withdraw its troops from the Sinai following the 1956 Suez War.
+A week earlier, Ben-Gurion announced on Israeli radio that Israel would withdraw its troops from the Sinai after the 1956 Suez War.
 The brief war had been a collusively planned operation between Britain, France and Israel aimed at toppling Egyptian President Nasser and securing the Suez Canal for international shipping.
 In just five days, Egypt had lost all of Sinai to Israel.

-President Dwight D. Eisenhower, who was reelected in the midst of the hostilities, sent a letter to Ben-Gurion stating, “I must say Mr. Prime Minister, that the United States views these reports (reports that Israel did not intend to withdraw from Sinai as part of the cease fire agreement) if true, with deep concern…It is our belief that as a matter of highest priority peace should be restored and foreign troops, except for United Nations forces withdrawn from Egypt, after which new and energetic steps should be undertaken within the framework of the United Nations to solve the basic problems which have given rise to the present difficulty.”
+President Dwight D. Eisenhower, who was re-elected in the midst of the hostilities, sent a letter to Ben-Gurion, stating, “I must say, Mr. Prime Minister, that the United States views these reports [that Israel did not intend to withdraw from Sinai], if true, with deep concern. … It is our belief that as a matter of highest priority peace should be restored and foreign troops, except for United Nations forces, withdrawn from Egypt, after which new and energetic steps should be undertaken within the framework of the United Nations to solve the basic problems which have given rise to the present difficulty.”

-Despite Ben-Gurion’s assurances of a withdrawal to both the United States and the Israeli public in his November 8th radio address, Israeli troops were still in place, when on November 14th, the issue was brought up in the Knesset by two different MKs.
-First Moshe Sneh, a member of Maki, the Communist Party, raised objection not just to the delay in withdrawing the troops but to the entire operation and government policy towards “areas of Palestine which are outside the State of Israel” as a whole.
-Sneh accused the government of ignoring, “the existence of the Palestinian Arab people of one million individuals, disregard(ing) the bitter fate of homeless refugees and overlooking its right to national existence.”
-Sneh called on the Knesset to forge a new path towards mutual agreement.
-His plea was voted down by a vote of 76 to 3.
+First, Moshe Sneh, a member of Maki, the Communist Party, raises objection not just to the delay in withdrawing the troops, but also to the entire operation and government policy toward “areas of Palestine which are outside the State of Israel” as a whole.
+Sneh accuses the government of ignoring “the existence of the Palestinian Arab people of 1 million individuals, disregard(ing) the bitter fate of homeless refugees and overlooking its right to national existence.”
+Sneh calls on the Knesset to forge a new path toward mutual agreement.
+His plea is voted down, 76-3.